 \emph{--Choosing the partition and pairing.} The lower bound in Theorem~\ref{thm:dataProcess1} depends on the POVM that generates the ensemble partitions.
 A first goal is to characterize an optimal $G^\star(\rho,\sigma;\mathcal M,\mathcal N)$ or to identify families that admit closed forms or efficiently checkable optimality conditions (projective measurements, square-root/Pretty Good Measurement, Naimark-dilated projectors).
 In the semiclassical variant (Corollary~\ref{coro:difBasis}), the value depends on how eigenprojectors of $\rho$ are paired with those of $\sigma$; the natural problem is to choose a permutation $\pi$ that minimizes $\sum_j p_j\,D(\mathcal M(\Pi_j)\Vert \mathcal N(\tilde\Pi_{\pi(j)}))$.

 \emph{--Sharpening the structure of the bounds.} Two aspects deserve attention.
-First, in the twisted-recovery inequality (\cref{thm:generalEntropyIneq},~\cref{coro:2channelDPI}), replacing the basis-tied $D_{\Pi}$ by $\sup_{G} D_G$ would remove what we blelive is technical artifact of the proof.
+First, in the twisted-recovery inequality (\cref{thm:generalEntropyIneq},~\cref{coro:2channelDPI}), replacing the basis-tied $D_{\Pi}$ by the measured entropy $\mathbb{D}_M$ would remove what we believe to be a technical artifact of the proof.
 This likely requires a different route (e.g., a variational representation of relative entropy) that preserves the two-reference recovery structure.
 Second, in \cref{coro:chainRule1} it is natural to ask for necessary and sufficient conditions under which the averaged rotated-Petz map $\overline{\mathcal R}_{\mc{N}(\sigma),\sigma,\mathcal M}$ is trace-non-increasing on a task-relevant cone (for instance, on $\mathrm{range}(\mathcal N)$).
 It would also be useful to identify regimes of tightness for~\cref{thm:dataProcess1} (commuting inputs, classical-quantum or degradable channels), and to quantify the gap to the many-copy chain rule based on $D^{\mathrm{reg}}(\mathcal M\Vert\mathcal N)$.

 \emph{--Extensions.} A natural next step is to move beyond Umegaki relative entropy and treat Petz- and sandwiched Renyi divergences, as well as hypothesis-testing and smooth min/max divergences, to delineate precisely which divergences admit single-letter chain inequalities (without regularization) and under what support or parameter conditions.
 In parallel, extending the results to infinite-dimensional settings under energy constraints (e.g., bounded mean energy with respect to a fixed Hamiltonian) would make them applicable to bosonic and continuous-variable systems.